 When Dibb Lupton Broomhead and Alsops merged in the nineties most City firms barely raised an eyebrow.
 How times have changed.
 DLA Piper has expanded relentlessly - in 2003 its stated aim was to be a top five full-service European law firm.
 Then in 2005 it pulled off two mergers with the US's Piper Rudnick and Gray Cary creating the third biggest law firm in the world, now employing over 3,700 lawyers, in 80 offices, across 30 countries.
 Its merger with Australian firm DLA Phillips Fox made it the world's largest firm by head count.
-Its CEO even bagged a knighthood in the 2009 New Year’s Honours List.
+Its old CEO even bagged a knighthood in the 2009 New Year’s Honours List.
 Whether you like it or not, DLA Piper is as ubiquitous as McDonalds.
 And as tasty as Marmite.

 The ubiquity isn't necessarily a good thing.
 The firm suffers from the same problem as arch-competitor Eversheds Sutherland: it may be everywhere, but it’s not necessarily at the top of the tree anywhere.

 On the upside, it’s making plenty of money, and represents more than 140 of the top 250 Fortune 500 clients and nearly half of the FTSE 350 or their subsidiaries.
 That's pretty solid going by any measure.

 One NQ said the "global offering" means international secondment opportunities "are abundant".
 Although another said, "It has offices everywhere - there's just no budget to visit them".

-Insiders also like being part of such an ambitious firm, and praise its "speed of change and forward thinking approach".
+Insiders also liked being part of such an ambitious firm, and praised its "speed of change and forward thinking approach".
 It also won points for being "genuinely a very friendly firm to work at", with "great people to work with".

 And the downsides?
 A fairly common complaint was that there's "no chance of making partner," unless you came at it sideways: "they consistently favour external candidates over internal".

 Also, bear in mind that the figures on the right apply only to London - you'll be on an awful lot less outside the capital.
 Many regional associates grumble that "Solicitors in the regions get shafted for pay," asserting that a London NQ gets more than a 5PQE solicitor in Leeds.